pedonc/Windows-Deployment/README.md

 15. Press the **Down Arrow** key to select **Continue** and press the **Enter** key.
 16. Wait a few moments.
 The virtual machine will display several messages, then will boot into the UEFI Interactive Shell v2.2.
 17. Press the right **Ctrl** key on the keyboard to release the mouse from the virtual machine.
 Until noted, the following procedure applies to actions inside the host environment.
-18. Click the **Close (X)** button in the upper-right corner of the Windows2004ProEFI64 \[Running\] - Oracle VM VirtualBox window.
+18. Click the **Close (X)** button in the upper-right corner of the Windows20H2ProEFI64 \[Running\] - Oracle VM VirtualBox window.
 19. In the Close Virtual Machine window that appears, click the radio button next to **Power off the machine** and click **OK**.
 20. In the Oracle VM VirtualBox Manager window, click **Settings**.
-21. In the Windows2004ProEFI64 - Settings window, click **Storage** in the left column.
+21. In the Windows20H2ProEFI64 - Settings window, click **Storage** in the left column.
 22. At the bottom of the Storage Devices list, click the **Adds a new storage attachment** (blue square with green +) button, then click **Hard Disk**.
-23. In the Windows2004ProEFI64 - Hard Disk Selector window, click **Windows2004ProEFI64.vdi**, then click **Choose**.
+23. In the Windows20H2ProEFI64 - Hard Disk Selector window, click **Windows20H2ProEFI64.vdi**, then click **Choose**.
-24. In the Windows2004ProEFI64 - Settings window, click **OK**.
+24. In the Windows20H2ProEFI64 - Settings window, click **OK**.
 25. This and the next two steps are time sensitive.
 In the Oracle VM VirtualBox Manager windows, click **Start**.
 Until noted, the following procedure applies to actions inside the virtual machine environment.
 26. When the Press any key to boot from CD or DVD message appears, press the **A** key.
 27. On the Windows Boot Manager Screen, ensure that **Windows 10 Setup (64-bit)** is selected.
 Press **Enter**.
-28. Click the mouse in the center of the Windows2004ProEFI64 window to allow the virtual machine to capture the mouse.
+28. Click the mouse in the center of the Windows20H2ProEFI64 window to allow the virtual machine to capture the mouse.
 29. In the Windows Setup window that appears, click **Next**.
 30. Click **Repair your computer**.
 31. Click **Troubleshoot**.
 32. Click **Command Prompt**.
 33. In the Command Prompt window that appears, type `diskpart` and press the **Enter** key.
 34. At the DISKPART> prompt, type `list volume` and press the **Enter** key.
-35. Note the number of the 505MB NTFS Partition (likely Volume 2).
-36. Type `select volume 2` (be sure to substitute the correct volume number for the 505MB NTFS partition in the command) and press the **Enter** key.
-37. Type `assign letter=r` and press the **Enter** key.
-38. Type `list volume` and press the **Enter** key.
-39. Note the drive letter of the Backup volume (likely drive D) and the drive letter of the Windows volume (likely drive C).
+35. Note the drive letter of the Backup volume (likely drive D) and the drive letter of the Windows volume (likely drive C).
 If the drive letters are not D and C, respectively, please substitute the drive letters for your system in the command below.
-40. Type `exit` and press the **Enter** key.
+36. Type `exit` and press the **Enter** key.
-41. Type `dism /capture-image /capturedir:c:\ /imagefile:d:\Windows2004ProEFI64SysprepWindows.wim /name:Windows` (be sure to substitute the correct drive letters in the command) and press the **Enter** key.
+37. Type `dism /capture-image /capturedir:c:\ /imagefile:d:\Windows20H2ProEFI64SysprepWindows.wim /name:Windows` (be sure to substitute the correct drive letters in the command) and press the **Enter** key.
 The image capture process will begin and will take some time.
-42. When the image capture has completed, type `dism /split-image /imagefile:d\Windows2004ProEFI64SysprepWindows.wim /swmfile:d\Windows2004ProEFI64SysprepWindows.swm /filesize:500` (be sure to substitute the correct drive letter in the command) and press the **Enter** key.
+38. When the image capture has completed, type `dism /split-image /imagefile:d\Windows20H2ProEFI64SysprepWindows.wim /swmfile:d\Windows20H2ProEFI64SysprepWindows.swm /filesize:500` (be sure to substitute the correct drive letter in the command) and press the **Enter** key.
-43. When the image splitting process has completed, type `exit` and press the **Enter** key.
+39. When the image splitting process has completed, type `exit` and press the **Enter** key.
-44. On the Choose an option screen, click **Turn off your PC** and wait a moment as the virtual machine stops.
+40. On the Choose an option screen, click **Turn off your PC** and wait a moment as the virtual machine stops.
-45. Until noted, the following procedure applies to actions inside the host environment.
+41. Until noted, the following procedure applies to actions inside the host environment.
-46. In the Oracle VM VirtualBox Manager window, click the **File** menu, then click **Exit**.
+42. In the Oracle VM VirtualBox Manager window, click the **File** menu, then click **Exit**.

 ## Part 23 - Copy Files From The Virtual Disk

 1. In the Disk Management window, click the **Action** menu, then click **Attach VHD**.
 3. In the Attach Virtual Hard Disk window, click **Browse**.
-4. In the Browse Virtual Disk files window, open **This PC**, then **C:**, then **Users**, open your Windows account's folder, then open **VirtualBox VMs**, then **Windows2004ProEFI64** and double-click **Windows2004ProEFI64_1.vhd**.
+4. In the Browse Virtual Disk files window, open **This PC**, then **C:**, then **Users**, open your Windows account's folder, then open **VirtualBox VMs**, then **Windows20H2ProEFI64** and double-click **Windows20H2ProEFI64_1.vhd**.
 5. In the Attach Virtual Hard Disk window, click **OK**.
 6. Right-click on the **Start** button in the lower-left corner of the screen and click **File Explorer**.
 7. Navigate to **This PC**, then open the **Backup** volume.